ckochx/ElixirNoDeps/elixirconf_presentation.md

 -->

 <!-- Speaker notes:

+Aside: "The Orphanage Problem" sounds like a darker version of the Trolley Experiment

-This is the harsh reality check.
+[This is the harsh reality check.]

-"Because Timex solved such a necessary problem it is now a pervasive transient dependency.
+"Timex solved such a vital problem and it did it so well that it is now a pervasive transient dependency.
-And that is unfortunate since the author, as I understand it, has largely moved on from Elixir.
-Repo abandonment/orphanage is a real issue.
+And that is unfortunate since the author, as I understand it, has largely moved on from Elixir.hh Repo abandonment/orphanage is a real issue.
 Not just in Elixir, but across software engineering.
 There are fewer open source contributors.
 There is more disincentive to actually contribute due to both time pressure and social issues…"

+Who here has seen, participated in, or been the unfortunate focus of a viral Github issue?

 Make this personal - this affects everyone in the room -->